libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 - The bootstrappers should be configured without a mesh (ie set `D=Dlo=Dhi=Dout=0`) and with Peer Exchange enabled, utilizing Signed Peer Records.
-- The application should assign a high application-specific score to the bootstrappers and set the `AcceptPXThreshold` to a high enough value attainable only by the bootstrappers.
+- The application should assign a high application-specific score to the bootstrappers and set `AcceptPXThreshold` to a high enough value attainable only by the bootstrappers.

 In this manner, the bootstrappers act purely as gossip and peer exchange nodes that facilitate the formation and maintenance of the network.